 Pricing Information

-Before we do any work for you, we will provide you with a detailed cost breakdown.
-The total cost will include our fees, and if applicable, value added tax (VAT) and disbursements.
+• Before we do any work for you, we will provide you with a detailed cost breakdown.
+The total cost will include (1) our fee, and if applicable, (2) VAT and (3) disbursements.

-If you are based in the European Union, VAT will be applied to our fees.
+• If you are residing in the United Kingdom VAT (value-added tax) will be applied to our fees.
 This is currently 20% of the total price for our fee.
 Our VAT registration number is 946522901.
-If you resident outside of the European Union, VAT will not be charged.
+If you are resident outside of the United Kingdom, VAT will not be charged.

 Redress Information